Choosing the right type of RV – How to buy an RV (Part 3 of a series)

 - Fifth wheel trailers typically offer the most living area and storage space for a reasonable cost.

-- Fifth wheel trailers often require a 3/4 ton diesel truck to pull them
+- Fifth wheel trailers often require a 3/4 ton diesel truck (or more) to pull them

-- Class A motorhomes are effectively a “bus on wheels”, Class C motorhomes use the “van” style design, with large Chevy or Dodge cabs for the motorized portion
+- Class A motorhomes are effectively a “bus on wheels”, Class C motorhomes use the “overhead cab” style design, with large Chevy or Dodge cabs for the motorized portion, Class B’s are more like vans.

 - If you tow with a Class A or C, you’re going to pay insurance on two motorized vehicles